riot-ci/RIOT/tests/pkg_openwsn/README.md

 - change the UDP destination port `udp server start <port>`
 - send a UDP packet `udp send <addr> <port> <data>`

+A tun interface can also be set to allow traffic out of the network.
+This allows pinging nodes in the network from the host.

 Please note that this port is still in experimental status.
 For further information about the port refer to the [pkg documentation](../../pkg/openwsn/doc.txt).

 ## Experimental setups

-The following experiments act as a starting point for testing and debugging.
+The following setup act as a starting point for testing and debugging.
 Either build and flash local nodes or incorporate the [FIT IoT-LAB](https://www.iot-lab.info/) Testbed.
 Please check the ports [documentation](../../pkg/openwsn/doc.txt) for information about supported hardware platforms.